-The host institution, New Europe College-Institute for Advanced Study (NEC) supports its Fellows by providing excellent conditions for their research and by establishing a strong and productive network among academics in the country and beyond.
+NEC provides an attractive meeting and working place for scholars from all around the world who wish to pursue a meaningful project of their own while also meeting with peers from other disciplines.
+It supports its fellows by providing excellent conditions for their work and by establishing a strong and productive network among academics and intellectuals in the country and beyond.
 The institute has acquired a unique position in the region and has established itself as a research center of international reputation.

-Candidates can apply for one academic year (10 months, starting October, 2015), or one term (5 months, starting October, 2015, or March, 2016).
-Once chosen, fellows are expected to take part in the weekly seminar at the institute together with the other scholars present at NEC, and in other scientific events organized by NEC.
-They have the opportunity to profit from NEC’s widespread international network and its high-quality guest lecturers program.
+The selected Fellows are expected to take part in the weekly seminars at the institute together with all the other Romanian and international scholars present at NEC, and in other scientific events organized by the institute.
+Fellows have the opportunity to benefit from NEC’s widespread international research network and its high-quality guest lecturers program.
 The institute’s working languages are English, French, and German; a good command of English is required.
 Fellows are assisted in all practical matters concerning travel, residence, and research in Bucharest.
-Toward the end of their stay, they are required to summarize their research outcomes in a scholarly paper (in English, French, or German).
+Toward the end of their stay, they are required to document the outcomes of their work in a scholarly paper (in English, French, or German).

 Submission of application:

-Applications will be submitted in electronic format only, to the address: applications @ nec . ro
+Applications will be submitted in electronic format only, to the address: email@example.com

-Candidates are asked to enter in the Subject field of their e-mail message “EntE Fellowship”.
+Candidates are asked to enter in the Subject field of their e-mail message "Gerda Henkel Fellowship".

 We will acknowledge the receipt of an application and confirm that the application requirements have been met within 10 days after the deadline.